 A well drafted agreement will include some, if not all, of the following details;

-- a commitment that each participating leasehold will pay his or her share of the premium payable to the freeholder for purchasing the freehold, as well as the legal and surveyors costs of both the leaseholders and the freeholder.
+- a commitment that each participating leasehold will pay his or her share of the premium payable to the freeholder for purchasing their share of the freehold, as well as the legal and surveyors costs of both the leaseholders and the freeholder.

 - the level of costs each participating flat needs to pay – this needs to be set out clearly, so that the collective enfranchisement process is not hindered at a later date, by people arguing about the costs that they have to pay.
 Each tenant’s expected financial input should be clearly stated as percentage or figure in the PA.